 - Only students currently enrolled in Third Year in RIAI accredited programmes in Architectural Technology in the Institutes of Technology listed in section 4 above are eligible to participate in this award.
 Students are required to submit a copy of their student card as evidence when registering for this award.

 - Group submissions will not be accepted and will be disqualified.

 - Only one submission shall be permitted from each student and variant options will not be accepted.

-- Submissions should be supplied on an A1 Board clearly displaying the Submission ID Number supplied to the participant by the RIAI after registration.
+- Submissions should be emailed in pdf format A1 drawing clearly displaying the Submission ID Number supplied to the participant by the RIAI after registration.